U.S. Route 10: History

+When the Joint Board on Interstate Highways submitted its report in October 1925 proposing the United States Numbered Highway System, Route No. 10 was planned to travel eastward from Seattle to Minneapolis–St. Paul, then southeast to Chicago, then northeast to Detroit.
+In the same proposal, U.S. Route 12 was intended to cross US 10 near Minneapolis, travel eastward through Wisconsin, make use of the Lake Michigan ferry connecting Manitowoc, Wisconsin, to Ludington, Michigan, and then travel eastward to the same endpoint in Detroit.
+In the finalized system, approved on November 11, 1926, these designations east of the Twin Cities were switched, with US 10 using the ferry and US 12 rounding the southern end of Lake Michigan at Chicago.

+Much of the former route of US 10 was supplanted by I-90 and I-94 beginning in the 1960s, particularly from Seattle to Fargo.
+In 1970, Washington replaced its segment of US 10 with State Route 10.
+In 1977, the portion of US 10 running through the Idaho Panhandle and western Montana, from the intersection with US 95 Alternate east of Coeur d'Alene, Idaho, to the intersection with US 93/MT 200 in Wye, near Missoula, Montana, was decommissioned.
+In 1986, the segment of US 10 between Wye and West Fargo, North Dakota, was decommissioned, reducing the route to its current western terminus.

-Originally, US 10 also passed through Montana (including a segment of what is now Montana Highway 2 [MT 2]), the Idaho Panhandle, and Washington, terminating in Seattle.
-The completion of I-90 and I-94 replaced US 10 along this route, although some sections of the old US 10 road still exist in such cities as Bismarck, Missoula, Spokane, and between Cle Elum and Ellensburg as State Route 10 (SR 10).
+Some sections of the old US 10 road still exist in such cities as Bismarck, Missoula, Spokane, and between Cle Elum and Ellensburg as Washington State Route 10 (SR 10).
 The last section of I-90 to be completed was between Coeur d'Alene and Wallace in the early 1990s.
 Much of this route was conumbered as both I-90 and US 10 until the final completion of I-90 through Idaho.
 Some decommissioned sections of US 10 are designated I-90 Business (I-90 Bus.) or I-94 Bus. routes.
-At least two US 10 Alternate (US 10 Alt.) routes were used, including one from Spokane to Missoula from 1941 to 1967 via Sandpoint, Idaho (represented today by US 2, State Highway 200, MT 200 and US 93), and the Pintler Scenic Route through Philipsburg, and Anaconda, renamed MT 1 when US 10 split between Garrison and Three Forks into US 10N and US 10S from 1936 until 1960.
+At least four US 10 Alternate (US 10 Alt.) routes were used, including one from Spokane to Missoula from 1941 to 1967 via Sandpoint, Idaho (represented today by US 2, State Highway 200, MT 200, and US 93), US 10 Alt. between US 10 (4th Avenue S. and Dearborn Street in Seattle) and present-day US 2 in Everett (Rucker Avenue and Hewitt Avenue) along US 99, US 10 Alt. between the western terminus of US 10 and Issaquah along the pre-truncated version of SR 900, and the Pintler Scenic Route through Philipsburg, and Anaconda, renamed MT 1 when Montana's US 10 was decommissioned in 1986.
+US 10 split between Garrison and Three Forks into US 10N and US 10S from 1936 until 1960.
 US 10N through Helena and dropping into Three Forks, while the Southern section of the split followed US 10's traditional routing through Deer Lodge and Butte, Montana, to get across the Rocky Mountains.
 Previous to the split, US 10N was designated as another US 10 Alt.